Measurement events relative to temporal quantum reference frames: Non-ideal clocks

 In \cref{fig:first_order} we plot the magnitude of the first order term for one of the measurements in the case where $k(t) = \chi_{[0,1]}(t)$.
 To second order, this expansion contains terms where $\hat K_1$ is applied before $\hat K_2$, that is, terms of the form

 This on its own is not yet a feature stemming only from the imperfection of the clocks, as even for perfect clocks these terms appear if the support of $k(t-\tau_1)$ and $k(t-\tau_2)$ overlap.
 However, if we choose $k(t-\tau_1)$ and $k(t-\tau_2)$ such that their supports do not overlap, then in the ideal case this term should not contribute.
 An illustration of this case is shown in \cref{fig:two_measurements} for perfect and imperfect clocks.
-As $F(t_1-t_2)$ approximates, but is not equal, to Heaviside's theta function $\Theta(t_1-t_2)$, the term in \cref{acausal} is not zero even if $t_1-t_2 < 0$.
+As $F(t_1-t_2)$ approximates but is not equal, to Heaviside's theta function $\Theta(t_1-t_2)$, the term in \cref{acausal} is not zero even if $t_1-t_2 < 0$.

-We conclude that, if the clocks are no longer perfect, and events are defined according to the \GLMshort approach, then there is a limitation to the notion of time ordering of events, stemming from time-non-locality.
-As discussed above, the \GLMshort definition of event corresponds to the description that an external observer would give of an internal experimenter looking at a clock and, conditioned on measuring certain time, performing a measurement on a quantum system.
+We conclude that, if the clocks are no longer perfect, and events are defined according to the \GLMshort approach, then there is a limitation to the notion of time ordering of events, stemming from the time-non-locality of the evolution equation.
+This effect is another example of the inequivalence between the \HSLshort and \GLMshort approaches.

+As discussed above, the \GLMshort definition of event corresponds to the description that an external observer would give of an internal experimenter looking at a clock and, conditioned on measuring a certain time, performing a measurement on a quantum system.
 From this perspective, these considerations might be relevant to the study of indefinite causal structure in the sense of process matrices and related operational frameworks \cite{Oreshkov_2012, Baumann_2022, Oreshkov_2019}.
+The causal inequalities introduced in the field of indefinite causal orders would provide an interesting test for how strong the limitations on time-ordering of events are that stem from a non-ideal clock.
+We currently do not know if this evolution equation would lead to a violation of such inequalities.